 Will the AI bubble burst like the dot-com crash?

 I don’t think so.
-The technology is too useful and the major players are too profitable.
+The technology is too useful and the major players like Microsoft, Google, and Nvidia are too profitable.
 A correction is more likely than a collapse.
 But nobody can predict the future with certainty.

 Should I invest in AI stocks right now?